mikeapp/maptime/README.md

     />
 ```

-### Peer Dependencies
+### Dependencies
-In addition to React libraries, this component requires Material UI and Manifesto.
+The map is rendered using the react-leaflet library.
+In addition to React libraries, this component requires Material UI and Manifesto to be installed in your project.